What are SEO metrics and why they matter for your website

 A high bounce rate or low dwell time may suggest that your content isn’t meeting user expectations, which can negatively impact your rankings.

-6. Traffic Cost
+6. Traffic cost

 Traffic cost estimates the value of your organic traffic in terms of equivalent paid search spend.
 This metric, available in tools like Semrush, helps quantify the ROI of your SEO efforts.